 The Pork Sisig Recipe is a glorious Pork dish recipe that is a staple “Pulutan” among Filipinos.
 Sisig is a well-known dish from the Province of Pampanga.

-Pulutan is a Filipino term which refers to any dish eaten when drinking alcoholic beverages.
+Pulutan is a Filipino term that refers to any dish eaten when drinking alcoholic beverages.

 The most common alcoholic beverage that is partnered with Sisig is an Ice Cold Beer.
 The earthy flavor of the Beer tends to balance the richness of this dish.